bergant/nlexperiment/readme_parts/readme4.md

 ## Parameter space
-If parameter space is defined by list of values, it is interpreted as all possible combinations of parameters:
+When parameter space is defined by list of values, it is interpreted as all possible combinations of parameters.
+In this example, model is set to run with all combination of `world_size` and `density`:

+*Note: `world_size` is a special parameter name.
+Instead of setting NetLogo variable it changes the NetLogo world dimensions.*

 ```r
 experiment <- nl_experiment(